 Darla looks back at him, rolling her eyes.
 “I shouldn’t……..but I will.” she says, surrendering the joint.
 Finn grabs it and takes it to the back, stretching out across the bench seat.
 “Dam right you will!” he says.
 Were these two brother and sister in a past life?

 A few minutes later we get to the Bridgeport exit we’re looking for, and since Darla and Finn are both in a stoner haze, listening to AC/DC’s “Touch Too Much’, I have to turn it way down and yell “Which way?
 Which way?!” and they both jump.
 Finn unfurls his crinkled ball of directions, and starts to read: “Go left up here.
 Follow all the way until you see a park, then go left…….”
 Of coarse, we pass the park and have to turn back in heavy traffic, but we get there eventually, and pull into the parking lot.
 It’s almost three o’clock, so we just idle in a parking space and stare at the big brick building.
 We don’t see anybody coming out.
-I tell Finn to go inside and make sure that we’re in the right place and that people really are going to get released.
+I tell Finn to go inside and make sure that we’re in the right place and verify that people really are going to get released.
 I have this ‘double-check’ disorder-even if I follow orders precisely, there’s always a chance for a change in plans.
 Maybe the jail is on lock-down?
-I’d seen that on ‘Scared Straight’.
+I’d seen that once on ‘Scared Straight’.
 Finn sighs, and as he’s getting out of the car (with Darla squished up against the glove compartment, eyes popping, face twisted) he says: “Remember: you need to get in the back, Miss Missy!” and then lets the seat fly back into position with a bang.
 Darla falls back, sighing.

 “You don’t have any warrants do you?”
 I say, laughing.
 For a second I see him look up and space,eyebrows furrowed as though scanning his brain.
 Then he snaps to it.
 “Don’t think so!” he says,seriously considering it and heads across the parking lot.